Higher rank Nichols algebras of diagonal type with finite arithmetic root system in positive characteristic: Preliminaries

-where $\cI(V)$ is the unique maximal coideal among all coideals of $T(V)$ which are contained in $\oplus_{n\geq 2}V^{\otimes n}$.
-Nichols algebra $\cB(V)$ is said to be~\textit{of diagonal type} if $V$ is a \YD module of diagonal type.
-The dimension of $V$ is the \textit{rank} of Nichols algebra $\cB(V)$. \end{defn}
+where $\cI(V)$ is the unique maximal coideal of $T(V)$ contained in $\oplus_{n\geq 2}V^{\otimes n}$.
+A Nichols algebra $\cB(V)$ is said to be~\textit{of diagonal type} if $V$ is a \YD module of diagonal type.
+The dimension of $V$ is called the \textit{rank} of Nichols algebra $\cB(V)$. \end{definition}